Necklace Styling 101: Wearing Necklaces for Different Necklines

 looks great with layered necklaces and long pendants.

-Our recommendation: Black Onyx Druzy Pendant on Black Spinel
+Black Onyx Druzy Pendant on Black Spinel

 Choose a necklace that adds to and enhances the curves of the